h-elsner/Q500log2kml/README.md

 Hex dump: Dump an unknown file as hexadecimal for analysis.
 Result can be saved as text.

+MacOS version compiled and only tested with at MacOS 10.14 (Mojave).

 ---------------------------------------

 **For news and updates see "history.txt"**